evvanErb/basicFileEncryptor/README.md

 in terminal while in same directory as file

-Can be used to encrypt folder contents or single file
+Can be used to encrypt folder contents (so long as folder only contain files) or single file